 - Cover with a lid or tin foil and let it stand 12-18 hours.
 You can stir it periodically if it's separating, but that's not necessary.

-- Place in an oven for approximately 90 minutes (may take longer) at 200 degrees.
+- Place in an oven for approximately 90 minutes at 200 degrees.
+The process may take a little longer than 90 minutes.
 You can stir periodically to help it melt evenly.